umdevelopera/um-gtranslate/README.md

 ## Key features

-- Ability to translate email templates.
+- Ability to translate email templates in Ultimate Member settings.
+- Send translated emails.
+The mail language is selected depending on the user's locale (if set) or using the GTranslate language switcher.
+- Set user locale using GTranslate language switcher.
+Can be disabled using the `um_gtranslate_update_user_locale` filter hook.

 ## Installation